Chongqing: Physical geography and topography

 Chongqing covers a large area crisscrossed by rivers and mountains.
-The Daba Mountains stand in the north, the Wu Mountains in the east, the Wuling Mountains in the southeast, and the Dalou Mountains in the south.
-The whole area slopes down from north and south towards the Yangtze River valley, with sharp rises and falls.
-The area is featured by a large geological massif, of mountains and hills, with large sloping areas at different heights.
-Typical karst landscape is common in this area, and stone forests, numerous collections of peaks, limestone caves and valleys can be found in many places.
-The Longshuixia Gap (龙水峡地缝), with its natural arch-bridges, has made the region a popular tourist attraction.
-The Yangtze River runs through the whole area from west to east, covering a course of 665 km, cutting through the Wu Mountains at three places and forming the well-known Three Gorges: the Qutang, the Wuxia and the Xiling gorges.
+The Daba Mountains stand in the north, the Wu Gorge in the east, the Wuling Mountains in the southeast, and the Dalou Mountains in the south.
+The area slopes downward from north to south towards the Yangtze valley, and features a large massif of mountains and hills, with steep sloping areas at different heights.
+Karst landscape is common in this area, and stone forests, numerous collections of peaks, limestone caves and valleys can be found in many places.
+The Longshuixia Gap (龙水峡地缝), with its Three Natural Bridges, has made the region a popular tourist attraction.
+The Yangtze River runs through the whole area from west to east, covering a course of 665 km, cutting through the Wu Mountains at three places and forming the well-known Three Gorges: the Qutang, Wuxia and Xiling gorges.
 Coming from northwest and running through "the Jialing Lesser Three Gorges" of Libi, Wentang and Guanyin, the Jialing River joins the Yangtze in Chongqing.

-The central urban area of Chongqing, or Chongqing proper, is a city of unique features.
-Built on mountains and partially surrounded by the Yangtze and Jialing rivers, it is known as a "mountain city" and a "city on rivers".
-The night scene of the city is very illuminated, with millions of lights and their reflection on the rivers.
-With its special topographical features, Chongqing has the unique scenery of mountains, rivers, forests, springs, waterfalls, gorges, and caves.
-Li Bai, a famous poet of the Tang dynasty, was inspired by the natural scenery and wrote this epigram.
+The central urban area of Chongqing, called Chongqing proper, is built on mountains and partially surrounded by the Yangtze and Jialing rivers.
+With its special topography, Chongqing's topography includes mountains, rivers, forests, springs, waterfalls, gorges, and caves.
+The Tang dynasty poet Li Bai was inspired by the natural scenery and wrote this epigram.

-Specifically, the central urban area is located on a huge folding area.
-Yuzhong District, Nan'an District, Shapingba District and Jiangbei District are located right on a big syncline.
-And the "Southern Mountain of Chongqing" (Tongluo Mountain), along with the Zhongliang Mountain are two anticlines next to the syncline of downtown.